 While there have been several success stories, crowdsourcing certainly has its downside when compared to professional naming agencies.
 When asking the online community for their thoughts, regulation and quality can be significantly diminished. brands are learning, from theirs or others’ mistakes, what and how they can successfully crowdsource.
 While consumers’ input has shown to be very useful in generating new flavors or genuine reactions to their products, they might not be as helpful in name ideation:

-Mountain Dew has to Apologize for “Losing to the Internet: When the soft drink Brand Mountain Dew ran their ‘Dub the Dew’ contest in 2012, things certainly could have gone better.
-The online poll ended up being topped by names as ridiculous as “Diabeetus” and simply “Soda,” but also took a dark turn with plenty more offensive suggestions as well.
-Eventually, the poll was shut down and Mountain Dew apologized.
+Mountain Dew has to Apologize for “Losing to the Internet“: When the soft drink brand Mountain Dew ran their ‘Dub the Dew’ contest in 2012, things certainly could have gone better.
+The online poll ended up being topped by names as ridiculous as “Diabeetus” and simply “Soda,” but it also took a dark turn with plenty more offensive suggestions as well.
+Eventually, the poll was shut down, and Mountain Dew apologized.

 Boaty McBoatface: The Natural Environmental Research Council (NERC) took the Internet to name their new polar research vessel.
 The Internet came up with “Boaty McBoatface.”
 An obtuse choice, to be sure, but NERC decided they were better served to be in on the joke instead of fighting it.
 Ultimately naming the ship the RSS David Attenborough (which was at least a choice that received a fair number of votes in the same poll) after the famous British broadcaster and naturalist, NERC did end up issuing a consolation prize of sorts by naming “a smaller autonomous underwater vehicle” Boaty McBoatface.